BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

   `$ grep DNAJB7 3_many_files/*`

-**grep** has many useful options.
-You can find out about all the available options by reading its help page (`man grep`).
-We will look at some examples for a few of the more common options.
+**`grep`** has many useful options.
+You can find out all of the available options by reading its help page (`man grep`).
+We will look at examples of some of the more common options.

 ### Word-matching